 Application and admission

 Admission to the accelerated OD/Master's degree program is restricted to students with a consistently good academic record who are granted conditional admission to the MSc program.
-Students must have all application forms completed for the MSc program by the end of their 3rd year (although they may apply as early as the end of 1st year).
+Students must have all application forms completed for the MSc program by the end of their third year (although they may apply as early as the end of first year).
 Students are encouraged to consult faculty members regarding their research interests; an academic supervisor is required for admission.

-In 3rd or 4th year, 600 level graduate courses may be chosen for credit to the MSc degree.
+In third or fourth year, 600 level graduate courses may be chosen for credit to the MSc degree.
 These courses are in addition to the normal academic program for the OD level.
 Technically, it is necessary for students to register for these courses as "extras" in order to avoid counting them towards the requirements of the OD degree.
 Advanced standing in these courses will be granted following acceptance to the graduate program.
 Upon acceptance into the accelerated program, at least one course at the 600 level must be taken by the student during their OD program.
 The course(s) will be chosen by the student (with the advice of the supervisor, and approval of the Undergraduate Officer).